 - Data in the Station's cache.

 The Processing Server checks if the batch is stored in the Station's cache.
 If it is, the station is far more likely to be selected for processing this task.
-This mechanism reduces the number of times data is needlessly transferred between stations.

 The Processing Server has a load-balancing mechanism that determines which stations are unsuitable for processing a given task.